 Some professional training and personality traits predispose lawyers to marital mistakes and relationship problems.

 The traits that are synonymous with lawyers include arguments, suspicion, cross-examinations, stonewalling, contradictions, skepticism, etc.

-It appears that lawyers are paying a high relationship price due to their personality traits.
+It appears that lawyers are paying a high relationship price due to their personality and professional traits.

 According to the American Bar Association, a third of female lawyers have never married, and about half are unmarried.